December 1, 1928 - May 1, 2011

 Anna Heilman is the author of Never Far Away: The Auschwitz Chronicles of Anna Heilman.
 This book won the 2002 City of Ottawa Book Award.
 Never Far Away was published in Canada by the University of Calgary Press, in the United States, by Michigan State University Press and in Japan by Toyo Shorin.

 In March 2012, the University of Calgary Press took Never Far Away out of print.
-If you are a publisher and interested in acquiring the publishing rights to Never Far Away, please contact email@example.com.
+All rights to Never Far Away are held by Anna Heilman's son-in-law, Sheldon Schwartz.

-To learn more about Never Far Away, please click on any of the external links below, or click on the link on either the top or bottom of this page labeled, "About Never Far Away".
+To learn more about Anna Heilman and Never Far Away, please click on any of the links on either the top or bottom of this page.